-I draw upon experience and inspiration, while relying on practiced technique, to create well-crafted thoughtful solutions that resonate with their intended audiences.
+Whether it’s art direction, creative direction or design, I am usually led by my intuition.
+I draw upon experience and inspiration, while relying on practiced technique, to create well-crafted thoughtful solutions.

 How did you come to OpenForm?

-I grew up in Indonesia until age 13, when my family moved to the U.S. I came to Tucson in 2008 and started my own design practice, Merdeka, before joining OpenForm.
+I grew up overseas in Indonesia until age 13, when my family moved back to the U.S. I came to Tucson in 2007 and started my own design practice, Merdeka, before helping found OpenForm.